본문 바로가기

 Lower Levels Attract Real Dollar Demand...
 1,410 Won Expected in First Half

-The previous day, the won-dollar exchange rate plummeted to the 1,420 won level, bringing the average exchange rate for this month below 1,460 won.
-Overnight, the dollar’s decline in the US slowed somewhat, partially reversing the drop, but in early trading on this day, the rate continued to move in the upper 1,420 won range, remaining lower compared to the previous high of 1,478.1 won.
-Experts believe that, for the time being, the won-dollar exchange rate will continue to face downward pressure due to ongoing external momentum for a weaker dollar.
-However, they also predict that the lower end of the 1,400 won range will be supported, as bargain hunters step in to buy dollars at these lower levels.
+The previous day, the won-dollar exchange rate plummeted to the 1,420 won level, bringing this month's average exchange rate below 1,460 won.
+Although the decline was partially reversed overnight as the US moderated the pace of the dollar's weakening, the exchange rate continued to move in the upper 1,420 won range in early trading, lowering its level compared to the previous high of 1,478.1 won.
+Experts believe that the won-dollar exchange rate will continue to face downward pressure for the time being due to ongoing external momentum for a weaker dollar.
+However, they also predict that the lower bound in the low 1,400 won range will be supported as demand for buying the dollar at lower prices emerges at these levels.

 Despite US 'Weak Dollar Warning'...
 Exchange Rate Remains in Upper 1,420-Won Range, What Lies Ahead?
 On the 29th, dealers were working in the dealing room at the Woori Bank headquarters in Jung-gu, Seoul.
 On that day, the won-dollar exchange rate started trading at 1,429.60 won, up 7.1 won from the previous trading day.

-Sharp Drop the Previous Day, January’s Average Exchange Rate at the 1,450 Won Level
+Sharp Drop the Previous Day Brings January’s Average Exchange Rate to the 1,450 Won Level

-On January 29, in the Seoul foreign exchange market, the won-dollar exchange rate opened at 1,429.6 won, up 7.1 won from the previous trading day, and fluctuated in the upper 1,420 won range in early trading.
-The previous day, the rate had plunged by 23.7 won to close at 1,422.5 won, marking the lowest level since October 20 of last year (1,419.2 won).
-This came amid concerns over a potential US federal government shutdown due to President Donald Trump’s threat to annex Greenland.
-Additionally, speculation that the US Federal Reserve could intervene in response to the strong yen further supported the weak dollar and strengthened the won.
-As a result, the average exchange rate for this month (January 1-28) fell to 1,458.7 won, the lowest since October of last year (1,424.8 won).
+On January 29, the won-dollar exchange rate opened at 1,429.6 won, up 7.1 won from the previous trading day at the Seoul foreign exchange market, and fluctuated in the upper 1,420 won range during early trading.
+The exchange rate closed the previous week’s trading at 1,422.5 won, down 23.7 won, marking the lowest level since October 20 of last year (1,419.2 won).
+This was due to a combination of factors, including concerns over a US federal government shutdown following President Donald Trump’s threat to annex Greenland.
+The prospect of the US Federal Reserve intervening amid yen strength also contributed to dollar weakness, supporting the won’s appreciation.
+As a result, the average exchange rate for this month (January 1-28) dropped to 1,458.7 won, the lowest since October of last year (1,424.8 won).

 Despite US 'Weak Dollar Warning'...
 Exchange Rate Remains in Upper 1,420-Won Range, What Lies Ahead?
 At the end of last year, the electronic board at the currency exchange booth in Terminal 1 of Incheon International Airport displayed the buying price of the US dollar.

-Weak Dollar Momentum Continues… Downward Pressure on the Won-Dollar Exchange Rate Expected to Persist
+Continued Weak Dollar Momentum...
+Downward Pressure on the Won-Dollar Exchange Rate Expected to Persist

-Experts expect the ongoing external momentum for a weaker dollar to continue driving the won-dollar exchange rate lower.
-Although the pressure for a weaker dollar may ease with the US policy rate remaining unchanged overnight, the overall trend is unlikely to change significantly.
-Seokhyun Baek, economist at Shinhan Bank, said, “The current situation overlaps with the ‘Sell America’ episode of last April.
-At that time, global capital was selling US Treasuries, US stocks, and the dollar,” adding, “President Trump is adept at shifting the narrative by introducing stronger measures when faced with unfavorable conditions.
-The emergence of a dovish candidate for the next Fed chair, who has already demonstrated loyalty to Trump, will provide additional downward momentum for the dollar.”
+Experts believe that as external momentum for a weaker dollar persists, the won-dollar exchange rate will continue to decline as a result.
+Although the pressure for a weaker dollar may ease as the US policy rate was kept unchanged overnight, the overall trend is not expected to change significantly.
+Baek Seokhyun, an economist at Shinhan Bank, said, "The current situation is reminiscent of last April’s ‘Sell America’ episode, when global capital sold off US Treasury bonds, US stocks, and the dollar," and added, "President Trump is skilled at shifting the narrative by introducing stronger measures when faced with unfavorable conditions.
+The emergence of a new dovish (monetary easing) Fed chair, who has proven loyalty to President Trump, could provide additional momentum for a further decline in the dollar," he said.

-Junghee Moon, chief economist at KB Kookmin Bank, also stated, “For the first quarter of this year, I see the lower bound at 1,380 won and the upper bound at 1,480 won, with the average around 1,430 won.
-In the short term, if the rate falls below 1,420 won, we could see another wave of selling, but if it holds above 1,420 won, a period of consolidation is likely.”
+Junghee Moon, chief economist at KB Kookmin Bank, also commented, "For the first quarter of this year, I see the lower bound at 1,380 won and the upper bound at 1,480 won, with the average likely around 1,430 won."
+She added, "If the 1,420 won level is breached in the short term, more selling could occur, but if it holds, a period of consolidation is more likely."

-However, Dollar Bargain Buying Expected to Support the Lower End… Movements Around 1,420 Won Remain a Variable
+However, Dollar Buying at Lower Levels Is Expected to Provide Support...
+Movements Around 1,420 Won Remain a Variable

-However, there are expectations that whenever the exchange rate drops, demand for currency exchange from residents investing in overseas stocks, as well as aggressive buying by importers for payment settlements, will provide support at the lower end.
-Daun Moon, researcher at Korea Investment & Securities, said, “Currently, the environment is dominated by downward pressure on the exchange rate from both economic and policy perspectives,” but also noted, “It is difficult to say that sentiment for a weaker won has been completely broken, so real demand for dollars will emerge whenever the rate drops.”
-The outlook is that the won-dollar exchange rate will gradually lower its floor in the first half of the year, repeating a pattern of slight rebounds after declines.
+However, experts forecast that every time the exchange rate drops, demand for currency exchange by residents investing in overseas stocks and aggressive buying by importers for payment purposes will provide support for the lower bound.
+Daun Moon, a researcher at Korea Investment & Securities, said, "Currently, the environment is one where downward pressure on the exchange rate is dominant from both economic and policy perspectives," but added, "It is difficult to say that sentiment for a weaker won has been completely reversed, so real demand for the dollar will flow in every time the level drops."
+The expectation is that the won-dollar exchange rate will gradually lower its floor in the first half of this year, repeating a pattern of slight rebounds after declines.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.